maisachinsharmahu/MojoCinema/README.md

-# Mojocinema: Professional Movie Discovery Platform
+# Mojocinema: Movie Discovery Platform

 Mojocinema is a high-performance, premium movie discovery application built with Flutter.
 It utilizes a state-of-the-art glassmorphic design system to provide an immersive experience for exploring global cinema, regional Indian content, and high-fidelity media trailers.